-'Software intangibles benefit' A benefit introduced as part of the EU response package to the COVID-19 pandemic and subsequently reversed as part of the UK implementation of CRR II from 1 January 2022.
+'Software intangibles benefit' A benefit introduced as part of the EU response package to the COVID-19 pandemic and subsequently reversed in the UK.
 Since 1 January 2022, software assets are fully deducted from CET 1 capital.

 'Sovereign exposure(s)' Exposures to central governments, including holdings in government bonds and local government bonds.